 Step 2: Applicants selected for the interview process will be required to provide the following supplemental documents to the Mayor’s Office:

-In-Person Interviews: The Mayor's Office will then contact the short-listed applicants to schedule a 30-minute interview with Mayor's Office staff, either at Chicago's City Hall or by telephone.
+Interviews: The Mayor's Office will then contact the short-listed applicants to schedule a 30-minute interview with Mayor's Office staff, either at Chicago's City Hall or virtually.